petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 ## Summary and conclusions

+Any application will have objects that it deals with in order to model its relationships to the real world.
+The main question is whether or not you want the objects to be in charge of managing themselves or if the application should be responsible for managing the objects.
+In my opinion, the application should manage the data, not the other way around, so OOP should not be used for the main application logic.
+However, classes can be useful in some cases.

 To wrap things up, I would first say to avoid writing classes as much as possible in Python.
 The first version of your app should probably not define any classes.